sensu/sensu-docs/content/sensu-go/5.2/installation/auth.md

 ## LDAP authentication

-Sensu Enterprise offers support for using a standards-compliant Lightweight Directory Access Protocol tool (like [OpenLDAP][7]) for authentication to the Sensu dashboard, API, and sensuctl.
+Sensu offers enterprise-only support for using a standards-compliant Lightweight Directory Access Protocol tool for authentication to the Sensu dashboard, API, and sensuctl.
+The Sensu LDAP authentication provider is tested with [OpenLDAP][7].
 Sensu does not yet support Active Directory for LDAP authentication or other authentication providers.

-**ENTERPRISE ONLY**: LDAP authentication in Sensu Go requires a Sensu Enterprise license.
-To activate your Sensu Enterprise license, see the [getting started guide][6].
+**ENTERPRISE ONLY**: LDAP authentication in Sensu Go requires an enterprise license.
+To activate your enterprise license, see the [getting started guide][6].

 ### Configuring LDAP authentication